 It was an absolute joy to have Laurel Ryce as our featured guest for Mom’s Night Out this December.
-Laurel is a wife, former homeschool mom (her two beautiful daughters are now grown), and a pharmacist with over 30 years of experience.
+Laurel is a wife, a former homeschool mom (her two beautiful daughters are now grown), and a pharmacist with over 30 years of experience.
 However, her true passion is holistic wellness.
 With her extensive knowledge of body systems and the side effects that prescription medications can have on those systems, Laurel is now devoting her attention to helping her clients function at an optimal level of health.
-You can follow her @farmasis_laurel on Instagram, or find her on her website, Laurels Lifestyle.
+You can follow her @farmasis_laurel on Instagram or find her on her website, Laurels Lifestyle.

 Many people find healthy living to be a daunting task, but Laurel is dedicated to showing her clients how manageable and accessible it can be.
 Laurel enjoys cooking, countertop gardening, and foraging.
 She believes that while much of our longevity may be determined by genetics, it is our lifestyle that ultimately determines the quality and quantity of our lifespan.
 Laurel showed us how we can eat farm to table daily (with no dirt in your shoes or under your fingernails!), even with a hectic schedule.
 She is truly a health coach super mom!